Stunning spaces and dynamic designs: stand out schemes from 2016

 Although I consider all of our projects to be prestigious, it would be impossible to discuss them all.
 Here, the Hardscape team has picked out three particularly leading edge projects from across the UK including London, Scotland and Liverpool to demonstrate how we help bring our clients’ visions to life.”

-“Known as ‘Gateway to the Isles’, this beautiful boat-side bay needed a re-fresh to help maintain itself as a popular tourist attraction and a main base for marine activity.
+“Known as ‘Gateway to the Isles’, this beautiful boat-side bay needed a re-fresh to help maintain itself as a popular tourist attraction and the main base for marine activity.

 A fantastic project to undertake, working with architects from Capita, we helped to transform the waterfront into an attractive space using innovative hard landscaping techniques and stunning materials.